Hudsonps/setting-up-my-system/README.md

 ```

 To create the environment from that file -- say its name is `environment.yaml` -- , run: `conda env create -f environment.yaml`
 With this approach, an environment will be created at `~/miniconda/envs/ml`.
 It may be preferable to set the environment inside the project folder itself.
-To do so, change the command to `conda env create --prefix ./envs -f environment.yaml`.
+To do so, change the command to `conda env create --prefix ./env -f environment.yaml`.

 Remark: it seems like, whenever `--prefix` is used, that actually takes precedence over the environment.
 Thus, we cannot refer to the environment through `--name` in commands, and must stick to `--prefix` while passing the full environment path.

 In this example, the steps above will create an environment with Python 3.7 in our project folder.

-(A very minimal way of creating an environment that could be used by multiple projects with a given python version is to run `conda create --name py35 python=3.5`.)
+(A very minimal way of creating an environment that could be used by multiple projects with a given python version is to run `conda create --name py35 python=3.5`.
+The conda base environment should also come with python and pip, which is a python package manager)

 ### **Getting the list of all existing environments**